 In particular, the special low-resonance enclosure design removes any unwanted frequencies or vibrations from drifting into the output.
 Doing so would reduce the reproduction’s authenticity.

 This is why the HS5 has a special noise-reduction technology to reduce the vortex around the port.
-This keeps the sound quality, pure and authentic.
+This keeps the sound quality pure and authentic.

 Yamaha HS5 Alternatives

-It’s a part of the brand’s first-generation of professional studio monitors.
+It’s a part of the brand’s first-generation professional studio monitors.
 It’s also an excellent alternative to Yamaha’s HS5.

-This model is ideal for those looking for a punchier bass and a more solid mid-section.
+I say this model is ideal for those looking for a punchier bass and a more solid mid-section.

 Here are the main differences:

-- Size: The JBL LSR305 is larger than the HS5.
+- Size: The JBL LSR305 is larger than the HS5

 Fostex may not make as many ripples in the market as JBL or Yamaha.
 But, it’s certainly known to produce reliable speaker monitors, such as the Fostex 6301ND.

 It also has a dedicated 4-inch full-range driver for crystal clear sound reproduction.

-This is the ideal choice for those looking for a compact substitute to the Yamaha HS5.
+I recommend this for those looking for a compact substitute to the Yamaha HS5.

-- Driver size: 4 inches in the 6301ND against Yamaha’s 5 inch woofer.
+- Driver size: 4 inches in the 6301ND against Yamaha’s 5-inch woofer

-- Inputs: Only offers ¼ TS input as against Yamaha’s XLR and ¼-inch TRS input.
+- Inputs: Only offers ¼ TS input as against Yamaha’s XLR and ¼-inch TRS input

-- Price: Cheaper than the Yamaha HS5.
+- Price Category: Cheaper than the Yamaha HS5

-KRK Rokit 5
+3. KRK Rokit 5

 KRK has been belting out some quality studio monitors for a while.
 The Rokit series is easily its most popular offering.

-The Rokit 5 falls right in line with the Yamaha HS5 as one of the best 5-inch studio monitors available.
+I would even go so far as to say that the Rokit 5 falls right in line with the Yamaha HS5 as one of the best 5-inch studio monitors available.

-This allows you to have greater control when switching between the sounds from the main speaker and the subwoofer.
+This allows you to have greater room control when switching between the sounds from the main speaker and the subwoofer.

 For the main differences:

-- LF Driver: While the Yamaha LF driver consists of a conical model, the Rokit sports a Kevlar cone with a rubber surround.
+- LF Driver: While the Yamaha LF driver consists of a conical model, the Rokit sports a Kevlar cone with a rubber surround

 Amateur studio monitors are excellent products to help introduce you to the world of music.
-These speakers are ideal for home producers and up-and-coming musicians.
+These speakers are ideal for home music producers and up-and-coming musicians.
 They allow you to get your feet wet without bleeding your bank account dry.

-These studio monitors can fit into any small or mid-sized setup while offering excellent clarity in the mid and high-ends.
+These studio monitors can fit into any small or mid-sized setup while offering excellent clarity in the mid and high-end.
 It also features Yamaha’s excellent lineage and quality design.

-You can check out the HS5 product here.
+You can check out the HS5 product here: